 Obviously, the idea is to file once and get it right so that you never have to file again.
 Here are some tips on reestablishing your credit rating so that you can make bankruptcy filing truly a financial turning point and a fresh start:

-- Apply for gas credit cards and store cards at businesses where you would normally just pay cash.
-Pay charges back in full each month or at least pay in a timely manner.
+Apply for gas credit cards and store cards at businesses where you would normally just pay cash.
+Pay charges back in full each month or at least pay promptly.
 Do not carry large balances on the cards.
 Apply for a secured card where you deposit cash and charge against it.
-Pay any advances back over a two month period so that they will reflect as positive marks on your credit report.
+Pay any advances back over a two-month period so that they will reflect as positive marks on your credit report.
 If you are unable to obtain a loan on your own merits, find a relative or friend to cosign for you and pay the loan in a timely manner.

-- Make sure you don’t apply for too much credit at once.
-Numerous inquiries to the credit reporting agencies will negatively impact your credit scores.
+Make sure you don’t apply for too much credit at once.
+Numerous inquiries to credit reporting agencies will negatively impact your credit scores.

-- Since student loans are generally non-dischargeable in a bankruptcy, make sure you make your payment in a timely manner, and if possible, pay extra each month to begin to pay down the principal.
+Since student loans are generally non-dischargeable in bankruptcy, make sure you make your payment promptly, and if possible, pay extra each month to begin to pay down the principal.